AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

        example by writing to a memory buffer.
    * - ``oiio:dither``
      - int
-     - If nonzero and outputting UINT8 values in the file, will add a small amount of random dither to combat the appearance of banding
+     - If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.

 **Custom I/O Overrides**